 In the end, I managed to deliver a fine experience and a great challenge for the player.
 The project had taught me so much about C# scripting and scoping tight but at the same time making sure the game was not created half-heartedly.
 I truly gave it my all in this project and discovered a certain love for scripting itself.

-But of course none of this could be possible without the help from my fiancé and her graphical abilities as well as the constant help from my collegues who gave me great constructive feedback to help me make this a truly amazing experience.
+But of course none of this could be possible without the help from a friend and her graphical abilities as well as the constant help from my collegues who gave me great constructive feedback to help me make this a truly amazing experience.

 Patrick Enz © 2016 | Level Designer